jschmitz/blog/_drafts/dichotomy-of-leadership.md

 * Use Standard Operating Procedures (SOPs), Processes and team exercises with small adjustments
 * Can lose free thinking if too rigid
 * Too many SOPs, procedures is a stifling environment
-* Allow room to adapt, adjust and manuever
+* Allow room to adapt, adjust and maneuver

 # Chapter 8 - Hold People Accountable, But do not Hold their hands
 * Second instance of explaining WHY